alyoshka/calc-client/README.md

 ##Commands
 client accepts commands of the following form
 `arg1 operation arg2`
-Where arg1 and arg2 - numbers, operation is one of supported mathematical signs (+, -, * or /)
+Where arg1 and arg2 - numbers, operation is one of supported mathematical signs (+, -, * or /).
+Arguments and operation should be separated by spaces.